rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 Next to Google, Bing is probably a prime SERP that people prefer.
 And recently, the Bing Shopping marketplace is on the rise.

-With PFM, you will be able to generate Microsoft Advertising Feed, Bing Shopping Feed (Bing product feed), and Bing Image Feed, which are all great Bing feed services you can leverage to increase WooCommerce sales.
+With WooCommerce Product Feed, you will be able to generate Microsoft Advertising Feed, Bing Shopping Feed (Bing product feed), and Bing Image Feed, which are all great Bing feed services you can leverage to increase WooCommerce sales.

 >Bing Image Feed is a new trend that WooCommerce shop owners are embracing to increase their sales along with the Bing product feed.